UofTCoders/2018-09-10-utoronto/index.md

     <a href="https://python.org">Python</a> is a popular language for
     research computing, and great for general-purpose programming as well.
-Installing all of its research packages individually can be a bit difficult, so we recommend
+Installing all of its research packages individually can be a bit difficult, so we strongly recommend
     <a href="https://www.anaconda.com/distribution/">Anaconda</a>,
-    an all-in-one installer.
+    an all-in-one installer that includes everything we will be using during the workshop.
   </p>

     <p>
-      Regardless of how you choose to install it,
-      <strong>please make sure you install Python version 3.x</strong>
+      <strong>Please make sure you install Python version 3.x</strong>
       (e.g., 3.6 is fine).
     </p>